-Note that any transfers of ownership occurring between the time of Site Approval and cost certification shall not affect allowable land value, and any amount paid in excess of such value shall be allowable only to the extent that there is documented evidence that the services performed by the seller would otherwise be includable in an allowable line item.
+Note that any transfers of ownership occurring between the time of issuance of the Project Eligibility Letter and cost certification shall not affect allowable land value, and any amount paid in excess of such value shall be allowable only to the extent that there is documented evidence that the services performed by the seller would otherwise be includable in an allowable line item.

 Hard Costs.
-Hard costs shall be documented on Attachment A (Schedule of Actual and Budgeted Development Sources and Uses) and supported by detail as requested by the Subsidizing Agency.
+Hard costs shall be documented on Attachments A-1 and A-2 (Schedule of Actual and Budgeted Development Sources and Uses) and supported by detail as requested by the Subsidizing Agency.
 Note that, because of contingencies during construction, it is likely that many line item amounts listed in the original pro-forma budget will change, or that some cost items may not have been originally included.
 In addition, the Owner should follow specific instructions in relation to the following line items:

 - Construction.
 Hard construction costs will include structural costs, sitework costs and the contractor-related items of General Conditions, Builder's Overhead, and Builder's Profit (all outlined below).
-They will be shown on a per-square foot basis and a per-unit basis, as well by dollar amount, as required on Attachment A. The Owner may be requested by the Subsidizing Agency to provide additional detail by trade line item. - Cost Reasonableness: The Owner will be requested to establish cost reasonableness through the use of the RS Means "Costworks" program or of the RS Means Square Foot Cost Book, the procedures for which are outlined in Exhibit 2 to Attachment E ("Instructions to Architect for Completion of RS Means Cost Estimation Analysis"), which returns standard costs based on building characteristics, adjusted for geographic location.
+They will be shown on a per-square foot basis and a per-unit basis, as well by dollar amount, as required on Attachments A-1 and A-2.
+The Owner may be requested by the Subsidizing Agency to provide additional detail by trade line item. - The Owner will be requested to establish cost reasonableness through the use of the RS Means "Costworks" program or of the RS Means Square Foot Cost Book, the procedures for which are outlined in Exhibit B to Attachment D ("Instructions to Architect for Completion of RS Means Cost Estimation Analysis"), which returns standard costs based on building characteristics, adjusted for geographic location.
 If the construction costs exceed 110% of the applicable RS Means standard returned by the cost estimation analysis, a facts and circumstances test shall be employed to determine reasonableness of the excess costs.
 In such cases, the Owner shall be required to provide documentation of excess costs together with a detailed explanation of the necessity for incurring such costs.
 Such explanation may include, for example, a comparison of features of comparable market rate units in the area, the use of green building technologies or the incurrence of extraordinary construction obligations.
 This explanation shall be included in the cost certification, and the Subsidizing Agency shall determine to what extent such excess costs are approved.

-The Owner's architect shall certify as to the accuracy of the RS Means data used for the development.
-The form for this certification is provided at Attachment E, and must include Exhibit 1 (RS Means Cost Analysis Reporting Form) as an attachment.
+The Owner's architect shall certify as to the accuracy of the RS Means data used for the project.
+The form for this certification is provided at Attachment E, and must include Exhibit 1 (RS Means Cost Analysis Repoorting form) as an attachment..

-Note that the reasonableness standard for hard costs (110% of R. S. Means data) is based on information available to the Subsidizing Agency as of the date of these instructions, and this standard may be updated periodically.
+Note that the reasonableness standard for hard costs (110% of RS Means data) is based on information available to the Subsidizing Agency as of the date of these instructions, and this standard may be updated periodically.